mdefenders/it-works-on-my-machine/README.md

 - [ ] Add manual triggers for staging and pre-production end-to-end test executions
 - [ ] Automate updating the service version in `package.json` during release branch creation
 - [ ] Add DependaBot PR to FeatureBranch Workflow filters
+- [ ] Add cost saving unndeploy on success and undeoloy on failure options